 a Local Small Business.

-The number of points awarded will be determined based on the role of the NP, PHA, or MBE/DBE and its demonstrated capacity to undertake its role in a project of the type and scope proposed.
+The number of points awarded will be determined based on the role of the NP, PHA, or Local Small Businesses and its demonstrated capacity to undertake its role in a project of the type and scope proposed.

 Projects shall be eligible for a maximum of fourteen (14) points under this section as detailed in the four (4) categories below.
 The same entity may receive points in multiple categories.
 For example, a Local Small Business, Community-Based NP (defined below), or PHA could have a 11% developer/owner role in Category 2 and also receive points in Category 4 as a service provider.